Juicy/juicy-highlight/README.md

 # &lt;juicy-highlight&gt;

-`<juicy-highlight>` is a Polymer Element that highlights a DOM element on screen using a SVG overlay and/or border
+`<juicy-highlight>` is a Custom Element that highlights a DOM element on screen using a SVG overlay and/or border

 ## Demo